All the News from Southern Leyte

 We still have availability for both Christmas and New Year and are again offering packages including gala dinners with free flow wine, 'champagne' breakfasts, midnight 'champagne' and fireworks on New Year's Eve, and unlimited complimentary sailing and kayaking for the duration of your stay.

 We are having beautiful weather at the moment, usually calm in the mornings with the breeze picking up in the afternoon for some great sailing.
 The dolphin watching is superb, and we are seeing dolphins on all our tours.
-We are now also offering guests the opportunity to swim and snorkel with the dolphins, as well as watch them from the boat, which is a fantastic experience.

 More flights are now operating in and out of Tacloban, both from Manila and from Cebu.